How to find health insurance if you lost coverage

 The normal enrollment period for Marketplace insurance plans is November 1 – December 15 each year, with coverage beginning the following year.
 However, losing health insurance due to a job loss is considered a “qualifying event,” giving people an opportunity to access the Marketplace during a Special Enrollment Period.
 This special enrollment period ends 60 days after the date the individual loses coverage.

 People who enroll in a health insurance plan through the ACA Marketplace may qualify for premium tax credits to lower their insurance premium costs.
-If someone’s income is between 101% and 400% of the federal poverty level, the amount paid toward the premium could be greatly reduced.
 The ACA Marketplace offers plans having different monthly premiums, deductibles and co-pays, but all plans provide coverage for preventive care, inpatient/outpatient care, emergency care and more.